katersonnbert/gitnotes/OAuth.md

 ## Primary workflow

-- C wants to gain access to a resource using a C
+- RO wants to gain access to a resource using a C
 - C requests authorization from RO
 - RO grants authorization to C
 - C sends authorization grant to AS